Phillipson urges Labour members to look ahead at launch of deputy leadership bid

 “Back me so, together, we can give more hope to families right across the country.
 Back me so, together, we give every young person the freedoms that for too long, too few enjoyed.”

-She will draw on her own backstory “from a tough street of council houses in the North East all the way to the Cabinet”, and promise to run a campaign of “hope, not grievance”.
+She drew on her own backstory “from a tough street of council houses in the North East all the way to the Cabinet”, and promised to run a campaign of “hope, not grievance”.

-The Houghton and Sunderland South MP will say she plans to use her position to give members a “strong voice” at the Cabinet table.
+The Houghton and Sunderland South MP said she would use her position if picked to give members a “strong voice” at the Cabinet table.

 “What can be achieved under a deputy leader with a seat at Cabinet, just look at Angela Rayner.
 Angela knew the importance of the role she had.
 There was nothing part-time about her deputy leadership.